 As far as travel trends go, wellness travel is not a big surprise.
-With many people cooped up in their homes for months on end, we saw increased stress levels and diminished mental health.
+With many people cooped up in their homes for months, we saw increased stress levels and diminished mental health.
 Travellers will be looking for more opportunities that offer stress relief and focus on wellbeing.

 While the pandemic has done a lot of damage, there is no denying its effect on our overall health.
-We are likely to see its long-term effect for years to come.
-While many people focused on maintaining physical health while on lockdown, they will be looking at wellness travel to heal their mental health.
+We are likely to see its long-term impact for years to come.
+While many people focused on maintaining physical health while in lockdown, they will be looking at wellness travel to heal their mental health.